SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     which row of the return from tx_antenna_pattern to use to beamform a given transmission.
     Default is None, i.e. rx_only slice.

+wait_for_first_scanbound *defaults*
+    A boolean flag to determine when an experiment starts running.
+True (default) means an experiment will wait until the first averaging period in a scan to start transmitting.
+    False means an experiment will not wait for the first averaging period, but will instead start transmitting at the nearest averaging period.
+Note: for multi-slice experiments, the first slice is the only one impacted by this parameter.

 xcf *defaults*
     flag for cross-correlation data.
 The default is True if acf is True, otherwise False.